xavinanegron/TheMetMixer/README.md

 **Asynchronous Data Fetching:** Utilizes async/await for asynchronous API calls to the Metropolitan Museum of Art Collection API. <br>

-**Advanced Event Handling:** Event handling strategies to manage user interactions, such as viewing artwork details, enhancing the application's interactivity and usability. <br>
+**Event Handling:** Event handling strategies to manage user interactions, such as viewing artwork details, enhancing the application's interactivity and usability. <br>

-**DOM Manipulation:** Demonstrates proficiency in manipulating the Document Object Model (DOM) to dynamically render artwork details, creating an engaging user experience. <br>

-**Error Handling and User Feedback:** Implements error handling to manage potential API request failures or user input errors, providing clear feedback to users and ensuring the application's reliability. <br>
+**Error Handling and User Feedback:** Implements error handling to manage potential API request failures, providing clear feedback to users and ensuring the application's reliability. <br>
 <br>

 ## Contributors
 This application was created with the help of the following contributors:  [@AMorganH](https://github.com/AMorganH)
 ## Live Demo